Propaganda through media: Advertising

-Emphasis and repression in advertising
+Emphasis and repression

 Media companies use advertising to advance propaganda.
 Studies have reported that organisations use advertising to promote economic propaganda by influencing how consumers perceive brands.
-Ideally, consumers need to have access to all the necessary information that is required to make purchase decisions.
-On the contrary, advertisements contain positive and exaggerated information that is intended to convince a consumer to buy a particular product.
-Many adverts are known to include phrases such as "50 percent stronger" or "Less than 30 percent fat,” which are highly emphasised.
-These statements mislead consumers who fail to take into account the shortcomings associated with products that are typically repressed in the advert while focusing on exaggerated features.
-Accordingly, this strategy amounts to propaganda since companies use it to cause consumers to make irrational decisions by intentional influencing.
+Advertisements contain positive and exaggerated information that is intended to convince consumers to buy particular products.
+Many advertisements have included phrases such as "50 percent stronger" or "Less than 30 percent fat", which are highly emphasised and cause consumers to overlook a product's shortcomings, which are typically repressed in advertisements, while the product's positive features are exaggerated.

 Reference through name calling

-Name-calling has traditionally existed as a common technique in advertising, as it involves making statements that demean and undermine a competitor without necessarily being true.
+Having traditionally existed as a common advertising technique, name-calling involves making statements that demean and undermine competitors without necessarily being true.
 Common brand names such as Coca-Cola and Pepsi have been known to engage in name-calling.
 The two companies often come up with advertisements that undermine the products that the other offers.
-Similarly, Burger King ran an ad that featured its sandwich “The Whopper” being bigger than the box that McDonald's uses in packing its “Big Mac” hamburger.
-These examples underscore how companies have resorted to using name-calling in advertising rather than highlighting how their products would benefit the consumer.
-Consequently, these organisations manage to persuade and manipulate consumers into making purchase decisions based on misleading information.
+Similarly, Burger King ran an advertisement that featured its sandwich "The Whopper" being bigger than the box that McDonald's uses in packing its "Big Mac" hamburger.

 Bandwagon

-Companies increasingly use the technique in advertising their products and services.
-This method seeks to convince a consumer to make a purchase decision out of the fear of being left out.
+Companies increasingly try to use the technique to advertise their products and services.
+This method seeks to convince consumers to make purchase decisions out of the fear of being left out.
 Claiming that millions of consumers are using their products or services and that it would be a mistake not to be part of the trend.
-In 1994, McDonald's featured an advert that claimed that the fast-food company had served 99 billion customers since its inception.
-While such a claim may be valid, such information is not meant to allow a consumer to make a rational purchase decision.
-Instead, these statements are designed to cause people to buy products that they do not necessarily need for the mere reason of not being the one left out.
-Bandwagon propaganda has, therefore, become a central aspect of modern advertising.
+In 1994, McDonald's featured an advertisement that claimed that the fast-food company had served 99 billion customers since its inception.
+While such a claim may be valid, such information is not meant to allow consumers to make rational purchase decisions.